couchbaselabs/couchbase-mobile-tools/README.cblite.md

 > NOTE: The _source code_ for the tools is Apache-licensed, as specified in [LICENSE](https://github.com/couchbaselabs/couchbase-mobile-tools/blob/master/LICENSE).
 However, the pre-built [cblite](https://github.com/couchbaselabs/couchbase-mobile-tools/blob/master/README.cblite.md) binaries are linked with the Enterprise Edition of Couchbase Lite, so the usage _of those pre-built binaries_ will be guided by the terms and conditions specified in Couchbase's [Enterprise License](https://www.couchbase.com/ESLA01162020).

+Official support of the `cblite` tool is not yet available.
+This applies also to the pre-built binaries that are linked with the Enterprise Edition of Couchbase.

 ## Features

 | Command        | Purpose |